 Import an ArcGIS Desktop time-enabled map, globe, or scene document

-If you have an existing map, globe, or scene document that was created in ArcGIS Desktop, you can import it into your project.
+If you have an existing map, globe, or scene document that was created in ArcGIS Desktop, you can import it into the project.
 This adds a new map to the project.
 If the document contains time-enabled layers, the new map will also contain layers with temporal properties defined.
-Any map that is opened will have the time slider control, and the temporal layers will display data based on the time set by the slider.
+Any map that is opened has the time slider control, and the temporal layers display data based on the time set by the slider.